Here is a simple checklist to start with.

 8. Just because someone knows a friend of a family name, don’t assume they are genuine.
 Thieves are building profiles from social media.
 It’s not uncommon for crooks to use family names to lure you out of savings.
 With the internet, information is easily apprehended.

-9. Do not pay bills or credit cards through the mail at your mailbox.
+9. Do not pay bills or credit cards through the mail at your unsecured mailbox.
 The raised flag tells thieves there are treasures inside.
-It like telling someone to ‘rob me.”
+It like telling someone to ‘rob me, please.”

 10. Last but not least, report scams immediately.
 It takes months to clean up a successful identity crime.
 Don’t make it any longer.
 File a complaint with the Federal Trade Commission at ftc.gov.
 Visit ftd.gov/idtheft for other ideas to minimize your risk.
 If you get unsolicited emails, you can send them to email@example.com.

 11. One of the biggest increases in ID theft is from medical file.
 Simply ask how your information is stored where you receive medical attention.
 Don’t readily give your social security number out just because someone asks.
 Urban E Recycling is discovering what is important to our clients.
 Right on the top of the list is security.

 We’ve invested thousands of dollars and multiple hours